How to go through the five stages of grief before meeting up with your friend who didn’t cancel - The Beaverton

 5. Acceptance

-Your clothes are clean, your is done, and that cancellation text has never arrived.
+Your clothes are clean, your hair is done, and that cancellation text has never arrived.
 Only one thing left to do: accept your fate… and cancel the plans yourself.
 Only, you’re supposed to meet your friend in forty minutes, so you need to come up with one hell of an excuse, and FAST.
 Well, suck it up, buttercup, and choose a finger to chop off because you need to take your ass to the emergency room.
 Unless, of course, you’re canceling on the kind of friend who would offer to take you to the ER themselves – then you’d still have to make conversation.